-To address the role of PC on the targeting ability of the dendrimer derivatives, hBCEC-D3 cells were plated ( $2 \times 10^5$ cells/well) in 6-well plates.
-After reaching 70-80% confluency, the culture medium was replaced with a fresh culture medium containing 2% FBS, 150 μg/mL fluorescein-labeled G4 PAMAM dendrimers, LDP 14-dendrimer, and Lep 30-dendrimer conjugates in PC-free and -coated forms.
+To address the role of PC on the targeting ability of the dendrimer derivatives, hBCEC-D3 cells were plated $(2\times10^5\,\text{cells/well})$ in 6-well plates.
+After reaching 70%-80% confluency, the culture medium was replaced with a fresh culture medium containing 2% FBS, 150 μg/mL fluorescein-labeled G4 PAMAM dendrimers, LDP 14-dendrimer, and Lep 30-dendrimer conjugates in PC-free and -coated forms.
 After 4 hours, cells were washed with cold PBS three times, stained with Hoechst 33342, and visualized using a fluorescence microscope (Olympus, Japan).
 The fluorescence intensity and cellular uptake of NPs were quantitatively analyzed using a BD FACSCalibur flow cytometer and FlowJo software (Ver.
 10).
 In this study, the live cells were gated for fluorescence intensity analyses.

-1.11.2.
 Separation of retrieved PC proteins on NP surface using SDS-PAGE

-Plasma-treated NPs were boiled in the loading buffer at 100°C for 5 minutes.
-10 $\mu$ L of each sample was electrophoresed using 10% SDS-PAGE at 120 V for 100 minutes.
+Plasma-treated NPs were boiled in the loading buffer at 100 °C for 5 minutes. $10 \mu L$ of each sample was electrophoresed using 10% SDS-PAGE at 120 V for 100 minutes.
 Then, gels were rinsed in double-distilled water (ddH2O) and fixed over 24 hours in a de-staining solution (MeOH 50% in ddH2O) with gentle agitation at room temperature.
 Image acquisition was done using the Gel doc equipment (Vilber Lourmat, France).
-The presence or absence of protein bands and their intensities [area under the curve (AUC)] were calculated using ImageJ software.
+The presence or absence of protein bands and their intensities (area under the curve, AUC)) were calculated using ImageJ software.

-1.12.
 In vivo imaging analysis

-Four five-week-old male Balb/c mice (n=6), weighing 20-25g, were purchased from Razi Vaccine and Serum Research Institute (Karaj; Iran).
-The mice were kept in standard cages with unobstructed access to water and food under standard 12-hour light/dark cycles.
-Animals were treated according to the Guide for the Care and Use of Laboratory Animals (NIH, 1986), and all procedures were approved by the Local Ethics Committee of Tabriz University of Medical Sciences.
-To assess the BBB transfer of fluorescein-labeled PAMAM-PEG-LDP 14 (n = 5) and fluorescein-labeled PEG-PAMAM (n = 3, as control) into the brain, were injected intraperitoneally one time.
-After 8 h, the mice were sacrificed, and vital tissues including brain, kidney, heart, spleen, liver, and lung extracted and imaged using CRi Maestro (Fluorescence) Imaging (Kodak Fx Pro, New York, USA).
-All phases of this study were approved by the Local Ethics Committees of the Tabriz University of Medical Sciences (IR.TBZMED.VCR.REC.1400.408).
+Around 4-5-week-old male Balb/c mice (n = 6), weighing 20-25 g, were purchased from Razi Vaccine and Serum Research Institute (Karaj, Iran).
+The animal was kept in standard cages with unrestricted access to food and water under in standard 12-hour light/dark cycles.
+Animals were treated according to Guide for the Care and Use of Laboratory Animals (NIH, 1986), and all phases of this study were approved by the Local Ethics Committee of Tabriz University of Medical Sciences.
+To assess the BBB transfer of CS-PEG-CDX/pEGF into the brain, polyplexes containing pEGFP (10:1, CS-PEG-CDX to DNA, w/w) with a dose of 50 μg DNA/mice were injected intraperitoneally once a day for 5 consecutive days.
+After this period, the mice were imaged using CRi Maestro (Fluorescence) Imaging (Kodak Fx Pro, New York, USA).

-1.13.
 Statistical analysis

-Data were analyzed using One-Way ANOVA with Tukey post hoc.
+Data were analyzed using one-way ANOVA with Tukey post hoc.
 P values below 0.05 were considered statistically significant.
 Three sets of experiments were performed otherwise mentioned.

-2. Results
+Results

-2.1.
 Molecular docking and dynamics